willspensley/DVS-Vision-Language-Model/README.md

 # Brain Tumor Classification Using CLIP

 ## 📖 Project Overview
 This project focuses on classifying MRI scans into four categories—`glioma`, `meningioma`, `notumor`, and `pituitary`—using a fine-tuned CLIP model (`clip-vit-base-patch32`).
-We leverage CLIP's vision-language capabilities to combine MRI images with descriptive captions, enabling the model to learn meaningful representations for classification.
+Leveraging CLIP's vision-language capabilities to combine MRI images with descriptive captions, enabling the model to learn meaningful representations for classification.
 The project was developed as part of the *Design of Visual Systems* course at Imperial College London.

 ### Key Achievements
 - Fine-tuned the CLIP model on the Brain Tumor MRI dataset for 2 epochs.
-- Implemented data augmentation (random horizontal flips and rotations) to enhance model generalization.
+- Implemented data augmentation (random horizontal flips and rotations) to enhance model generalisation.
 - Logged training and evaluation metrics, including per-class accuracy, precision, recall, and F1-score.
-- Generated comprehensive visualizations to analyze model performance, such as training loss, training vs. test accuracy, per-class accuracy, per-class F1-score, and confusion matrix.
+- Generated comprehensive visualisations to analyse model performance, such as training loss, training vs. test accuracy, per-class accuracy, per-class F1-score, and confusion matrix.
 - Saved the fine-tuned model weights for reproducibility.
-- Explored morphological operations to understand their potential application in preprocessing MRI images (see the Morphological Operations section below).

 ---